madvay/mixc-build/README.md

 ## Usage
 The plugin requires Gradle 2.5.
 If using j2objc-gradle, version 0.3.0-alpha or higher is needed.

+Get the proper syntax for applying the plugin [the mixc-build page at plugins.gradle.org](https://plugins.gradle.org/plugin/com.madvay.tools.build.mixc).

 ```
 apply plugin: 'com.madvay.tools.build.mixc'